alexch/codelikethis/public/lessons/learn_to_code_with_javascript/numbers.md

 JavaScript numbers...

-  * are decimals
+  * use decimal notation
-  * stored in binary
+  * are stored in binary
-  * with a fixed length
+  * have a fixed bit-length

-This means that some rational numbers cannot be represented, which means that simple arithmetic may give unexpected results.
+Some rational numbers *cannot be represented* in floating-point, which means that simple arithmetic may give unexpected results.

 For instance, you can't go higher than about 9 quadrillion without glitching...